Reality check time: it’s completely your fault if you’re not earning more money (I warned you I’d be brutally honest).

 I’ll admit, when I first started charging more with my content marketing business, all I saw was dollar signs.
 When I kept asking myself why, I realized it was about not feeling guilty about working around the clock.
 For me, earning more means ultimately spending more time with my son.
 Not that I haven’t been away from him, but I know that I can’t keep just working nights and weekends and miss all those milestones he’s raring to achieve.

-Now when I negotiate my rates, of course I’m not going to tell them I’m making more money to spend time with my son (though a wonderful past client of mine understood).
-What I told them instead was that it makes sense to hire someone who is experienced at what they do so they themselves become more efficient.
+When I negotiate my rates, of course I’m not going to tell them I’m making more money to spend time with my son.
+Instead, I’ll tell them it makes sense to hire someone who is experienced at what they do so they themselves become more efficient.
 And time is money right?

 Being Rich is NOT About Sticking to a Budget.

 It all starts with your mindset.
 Grab the FREE course to rebuild your relationship with money.